derRiesenOtter/bachelor/docs/thesis/results.typ

 The second set of models was only run on the PSPire dataset.
 The results of these runs are shown in @second_phase.
-While the three layer @cnn performed slightly better on the non-@idr proteins it performed worse on the @idr model.
+While the three layer @cnn performed slightly better on the non-@idr proteins it performed worse on the proteins containing @idr::pl.
 None of the new models outperform the two layer model.

 #figure(table(
   columns: 4,